 Charles and Marion have restored it with great attention to detail, aided by the discovery of a time-capsule of original fittings and materials concealed, along with a newspaper dated 1896, within the walls.
 The result is a museum-standard restoration of a luxurious railway carriage interior, with fine Brazilian mahogany, gold leaf lining, polished brass fittings, embossed wallpapers, rich fabrics, superb lace antimacassars, fascinating notices, and a railway map and sepia photographs under the luggage racks.

-The First Class Saloon is available for hire, either by guests staying in the Camping Coach or by other visitors.
-Guests can savour for themselves the delights of a First Class dinner prepared by a professional cook, a more affordable Second Class dinner or Afternoon Tea served in a sumptuous Victorian setting complete with original South Western silverware and china.
-A meal in the carriage is a wholly memorable experience and ideal for a special occasion.
+The First Class Saloon is available for hire, allowing guests to savour for themselves the delights of a First Class Dinner prepared by a professional cook or Afternoon Tea served in a sumptuous Victorian setting complete with original South Western silverware and china.
+Either option a truly memorable experience, and ideal for a special occasion.